brunoclpinto/BUFY/docs/design_overview.md

 }
 ```

 Unknown keys are preserved during round-trips so future schema versions can add fields without breaking older binaries.
-When `Ledger::migrate_from_schema` encounters missing values it initializes them with sensible defaults (e.g., populating `base_currency`, `locale`, or `fx_book` for legacy files).
+When `Ledger::migrate_from_schema` encounters missing values it initializes them with sensible defaults (e.g., populating `base_currency` or `locale` for legacy files).

 ### Data Lifecycle & Decision Rationale